The Best Things To Do in Flagstaff, Arizona USA by JetSettingFools.com

 Planning a Trip to Flagstaff, Arizona

-We know that there is a lot more to planning your trip than figuring out Flagstaff sightseeing.
-Travelers also need to consider how to get there, where to stay and what to pack – all of which we cover in detail later in the article.
+There’s more to planning your trip than figuring out Flagstaff sightseeing.
+You also need to consider how to get there, where to stay and what to pack.
+We will cover all of these later in the article.

-If your Flagstaff trip is part of a longer Arizona vacation, use our tips for the Best Things To Do in Phoenix and Arizona to help plan your time in the state.
+If your Flagstaff trip is part of a longer Arizona getaway, use our tips for the Best Things To Do in Phoenix to help plan your time in the Grand Canyon state.

-As you begin making your plans and reservations, trip organization is key!
-We recommend using a travel planner – like our Travel Planning Printables – to stay on top of all your Flagstaff vacation details!
+As you begin making reservations, trip organization is key.
+We recommend using our Travel Planning Printables to stay on top of all your Flagstaff vacation details!

 Travel Planner Printables by JetSettingFools.com